Diving in Cabo San Lucas - Bluewater Dive Travel

 Cabo San Lucas - La Paz

-Two hours north of Cabo San Lucas, on the eastern side of the Baja California Peninsula, La Paz offers an exciting diversity of dive sites including wrecks, caves, offshore pinnacles, and rocky reefs, as well as some sheltered inshore diving and snorkeling in the Bay of La Paz.
-Depending on the time of year, divers can encounter hammerhead sharks, mobula rays, and several types of whale, as well as a myriad of other local and migratory species.
-In particular, visitors can experience one of the best places in the world to snorkel with whale sharks, as well as dive and snorkel with the entertaining sealion colony at Los Islotes.
+Two hours north of Cabo San Lucas, on the eastern side of the Baja California Peninsula, La Paz offers an exciting diversity of dive sites, including wrecks, caves, offshore pinnacles, and rocky reefs, as well as some sheltered inshore diving and snorkeling in the Bay of La Paz.
+Depending on the time of year, divers can encounter hammerhead sharks, mobula rays, and several types of whales, as well as a myriad of other local and migratory species.
+In particular, visitors can experience one of the best places in the world to snorkel with whale sharks, as well as dive and snorkel with the entertaining sea lion colony at Los Islotes.
 Combining a trip to Cabo San Lucas with La Paz gives visitors access to a huge diversity of pelagic species and some phenomenal diving.

 Find out all you need to know about scuba diving in La Paz.